Navigation Bar Checkout View Cart E-mail Us Maps Publications Search Home

 • Comparing Our Communities

-Discovering Communities is part of Oxford’s Discovery Series, dedicated to helping young people discover life in a variety of environments around the world, either contemporary or historical.
-Series editor: J. Bradley Cruxton.
-Intended for Ontario Grade 3 students.
+Discovering Communities is part of Oxford's Discovery Series, dedicated to helping young people discover life in a variety of environments around the world, either contemporary or historical.
+This book is suitable for Grade 4 Social Studies students.

 Price and availability subject to change.
 Shipping and applicable taxes extra.